bkpathak/bkpathak.github.io/_posts/2016-06-20-scala-higher-order-functions.md

 ### Introduction

-In *Scala* functions are first-class values which means functions are values just like other values in *Scala*.
+In *Scala* functions are first-class values which means functions just like other values in *Scala*.
 We can pass functions as arguments to other functions, stored the function in values, return the functions as a result from other functions.
 So, function which takes other function as parameters or return as result are called `higher-order` functions.
 Any *Scala* function with following properties can be *higher-order* functions. *Higher-order* functions let us write more general code and reusable code and lead us to `DRY` principle ( *Don't Repeat Yourself* ).

 Let's us look the below example: